 While the specific content of your resume will depend on your qualifications and experience, there are a few items that should be included in every resume.
 Your name and contact information should be listed at the top so that employers can easily get in touch with you.
 Below this, you will want to list an overview of your professional background, including your work history and any relevant skills or training.

-Finally, education and other professional development should be listed towards the end of the resume.
+Finally, education and other professional development should be listed toward the end of the resume.
 By including these key elements, you can ensure that your resume is complete and provides employers with a comprehensive overview of your qualifications.

 When to use a curriculum vitae vs. a resume?